sgunonu/DataSafe/LabGuide100000.md

 -	To access the **Data Discovery** wizard, click the **Home** tab, and then click **Data Discovery**.
 <!-- Image 4.1-->
 -	On the Select Target for Sensitive Data Discovery page, your target database is listed.
--	 **WHY** Often, you want to perform data discovery against a production database where you can get an accurate and up-to-date picture of your sensitive data.
+-	 **think insert the WHY** Often, you want to perform data discovery against a production database where you can get an accurate and up-to-date picture of your sensitive data.
 You can discover sensitive data in the source database (a production or copy) and mask the cloned copies of this source database.
 Or, you can simply run a data discovery job on the actual database that you want to mask.
 -	Select your target database, and then click **Continue at the bottom right**.
 <!-- Image 4.2-->
 -	On this page, you can create a new **sensitive data model**, select an existing one from the Library, or import a file-based sensitive data model.